MarcelinoV/kaggle_commonlit/README.md

 # Kaggle's CommonLit Readability Competition
 Linear Regression models to predict the readability score of a given text.
 The dataset is that from the CommonLit Readability Competition on Kaggle.
 This competition took place in July, and while I could not submit by the deadline, I still wish to share my work here and showcase my use of the data science methodology.

+The scoring criteria used for the competition was the room mean squared error, or RMSE.

 As someone interensted in NLP, this was a passion project where I got to use text features in building a model, and I really enjoyed the process.

 ## Code and Resources Used